Mahlon Duckett

 Mahlon Newton "Mal" Duckett (December 20, 1922 – July 12, 2015) was an American Negro league baseball infielder.
 He played from 1940 to 1950, with the Philadelphia Stars and the Homestead Grays.

-Duckett was primarily a second basemen, with occasional stints as third basemen.
+Duckett was primarily a second baseman, with occasional stints as third baseman.
 Duckett was "a versatile infielder with a slick glove but a lightweight bat" who saw play more for his defensive talents.
 He served in the US Army during World War II.
 In 2008, Duckett was chosen in a special Negro leagues draft wherein each team in Major League Baseball drafted a surviving Negro leagues player; the Philadelphia Phillies drafted him.

 Duckett died in 2015.
 He was the last surviving member of the Philadelphia Stars.
 Duckett is buried at Ivy Hill Cemetery in Philadelphia.